beverand/SimpleApps-Cocktail/README.md

 # SimpleApps-Cocktail
-Consumes the cocktail app api data and returns it in a carousel when a user inputs an acoholic beverage to search for.
+Consumes the cocktail app api data and returns it in a carousel when a user inputs an alcoholic beverage to search for.